aalm/bbs-fw_wiki/Configuration-Tool.md

   - If you are not using external lights, use the lights button to toggle between operation modes.
 * PAS0 + Lights Button
   - If you are in PAS0 then Lights button control operation mode, otherwise it controls external lights.

+_**NOTE:**_
+Some versions of the DPC18 display have a firmware with very slow switching on/off of lights,
+it can take up to 10 seconds between display indicating light status and message sent to controller.

+_**WARNING:**_
+If you have a display with an automatic light sensor you should turn it off in display settings
+in order to not have your display automatically switching operation mode which can be dangerous.

 **Startup Assist Level**
 Select which assist level (from the standard operation mode) that the controller